-Despite your good intentions, criticisms that are made harshly will make a toddler or a preschooler feel bad about himself.
+Despite your good intentions, criticisms made harshly will make a toddler or a preschooler feel bad about himself.
 A child’s mind will not be able to understand constructive criticism.
 Harsh words, angry tone, and disapproving gestures will only mean rejection for a child.
 Thus, be very careful with your words and actions, which can either make or break your child’s self-esteem.

 Focus on your child’s strengths

 Make sure to be aware of the activities your child enjoys and the things he does well.
 Focus on these activities and allow your kid to hone his strengths.
 Pay more attention to what he is passionate about rather than his weaknesses.
-However, continue to encourage him to improve and learn the things he is not yet good at.
+However, please continue to encourage him to improve and learn the things he is not yet good at.

 Let your kid be a happy helper

 Your child’s self-esteem grows when he gets to see that what he does matters to others.
-Let your kid help you out at home even with simple and small things.
-This will build not just his self-esteem, but other good attitudes too.
+Let your kid help you out at home, even with simple and small things.
+This will build not just his self-esteem but other good attitudes too.